Apple in Education Profiles

 Kent College parents get all the help they need to ensure children use the MacBook most effectively.
 Using the Apple Remote Desktop application and the school’s own software product, Chris Joy’s ICT team can control access to non-essential online education resources — such as social networking sites — so that personal use does not interfere with studying.
 They can also put the MacBook to sleep to prevent late-night access.

-Kent College is in a highly competitive independent school sector in South East England, and the MacBook programme is an important differentiator, Chris Joy believes.
+Kent College is in a highly competitive independent school sector, and the MacBook program is an important differentiator, Chris believes.
 “There is no doubt that as well as the critical benefits to learning and its cost-effective easy management, the MacBook has a certain ‘wow’ factor amongst the students and parents.
 That helps us present a very exciting proposition.”

 Products they useMacBook Pro

 These notebooks are great for learning both inside and outside the classroom.
 Learn more about MacBook Pro